 - Log in to AIM

-- Select the form you want to copy
+- Select the courses

 - Log in to AIM